 Assist the VPAG in coordinating the committees of their respective college; this includes but is not limited to:

+Actively seek opportunities to expand student seats in College-Specific governing bodies.

 Maintaining an active line of communication with the committee members on college- specific committees.

 Assisting committee members with identifying key student topics and issues in relation to their committee and college.